Deploy Office 2010 by running Setup from a network share

-The product key option depends on the Office 2010 licensing method that you use.
+Note The product key option depends on the Office 2010 licensing method that you use.
 For the purpose of testing and verifying that Setup installs Office 2010 and that customizations are applied to client computers, in this example, we accept the default option for volume activation, Use KMS client key.

 The following options are available in Licensing and user interface: